EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 8. Sampling theorem: bridging CT and DT; reconstruction, interpolation, oversampling, subsampling, gentle introduction to multi-rate processing systems
 9. Z transform
-10. Laplace transform -->
+10. Laplace transform

 ## Communication

-All official course communication will be through Ed and bCourses.
+All official course communication will be through Ed and email.
+BCourses and Gradescope are for resource storage and assignment submission.
 We will also maintain the course website for your convenience.

-To contact staff admin directly, please send an email through bCourses to Professor Liu and both head TAs.
+To contact staff admin directly (Professor Ramchandran, Landon, and Edward), please send an email to [ee120-fa24-admin@lists.berkeley.edu](mailto:ee120-fa24-admin@lists.berkeley.edu).

 ## Lecture

-**Time**: Mon/Wed 12:00pm - 2:00pm
+**Time**: Mon/Wed 3 PM - 5 PM

-**Location**: Genetics and Plant Biology 100
+**Location**: Valley Life Sciences 2060

-**Recordings**: Lecture recordings will be posted to bCourses and the individual lecture threads on Ed.
+**Recordings**: Lecture recordings will be posted to a Youtube playlist.
+However, we reserve the right to withold recordings if attendance drops too low.
+If you are unable to attend lecture due to circumstances outside of your control and the recording is unavaliable, please contact the admin staff.

 **Lecture Threads**: There will be an Ed thread for each lecture where you can ask questions about lecture topics.

 ## Discussion

-There are four discussion sections, all on Friday. **You can attend any discussion time you would like as long as there's enough room for everyone to sit comfortably.**
+There are three discussion sections, all on Friday. **You can attend any discussion time you would like as long as there's enough room for everyone to sit comfortably.**

 Discussions will be in-person, but we will post worksheet walkthrough videos after the discussion.
 Walkthrough videos will be available in the Media Gallery on bCourses.
 The videos are not a substitute for the active learning that takes place in class.